 On October 7, 2021, the Company announced that, following the strong performance of the expanded Stage 2 process plant, it was implementing a Stage 2A Expansion, expanding the annual processing throughput to 500,000 tpa at the Kainantu Mine.
-This represented a +25% increase from the Stage 2 processing capacity of 400,000 tonnes per annum, with full commissioning of the Stage 2A Expansion to commence in H2 2022.
+This represented a 25% increase from the Stage 2 processing capacity of 400,000 tonnes per annum, with full commissioning of the Stage 2A Expansion to commence in H2 2022.
 The process plant strongly demonstrated that it was capable of a throughput rate well exceeding 400,000 tpa (1,100 tpd), delivering a mill product size that is notably finer than required while also achieving multiple daily throughput records, including a single day record of 1,408 tonnes processed.

-On October 27, 2021, the Company announced the completion of an additional 211 metres of development, extending to both the north and south along the Judd 1265 Level J1 Vein, within the +2.5km strike, sparsely explored Judd Vein System at Kainantu.
+On October 27, 2021, the Company announced that the Judd vein system at the Kainaintu Project became a new mining front and major exploration focus based on promising drilling, underground development and metallurgical results.
+An additional 211 metres of development was completed, extending to both the north and south along the Judd 1265 Level J1 Vein, within the +2.5km strike, sparsely explored Judd vein system.
 This was the second sublevel developed on Judd Vein #1.
 The combined extension totalled 211 metres at an estimated average grade of 21.69 g/t AuEq or 20.36 g/t Au, 0.76% Cu and 24 g/t Ag at an average vein thickness of 3.9 metres from channel sampling.

 The development extension to the north recorded a strike length of 97 metres with an average grade of 18.29 g/t AuEq or 16.85 g/t Au, 0.85% Cu and 24 g/t Ag of undiluted J1 Vein extracted at an average vein thickness of 3.8 metres that ranged from 2.5 metres to near drive width (over 5.5 metres) based on underground channel sampling.

 The development extension to the south recorded a strike length of 114 metres with an average grade of 24.44 g/t AuEq or 23.20 g/t Au, 0.69% Cu and 25 g/t Ag of undiluted J1 Vein extracted at an average vein thickness of 4.0 metres that ranged from 1.7 metres to near drive width (over 5.5 metres) based on underground channel sampling.
-Importantly, the development recorded a significant frequency of high grade with 26% of faces recording J1 Vein average grades greater than 10 g/t AuEg from channel sampling.
-As a result of the promising drilling, underground development and metallurgical results, Judd became a new mining front and major exploration focus.
-This was expected to provide a significant boost to operational flexibility.
+Importantly, the development recorded a significant frequency of high grade with 26% of faces recording J1 Vein average grades greater than 10 g/t AuEq from channel sampling.